Mark Book Builder

 Mark Book Builder Comes to the Rescue

 With Mark Book Builder you don’t have to worry about formatting details.
 Mark the parts of your book that aren’t body text, such as chapter titles and section headings.
-Mark Book Builder handles the rest, generating a book you can publish at Amazon, Apple’s Books Store, and other online and brick and mortar bookstores.
+Mark Book Builder handles the rest, generating a book you can publish at Amazon, Apple’s Books Store, and other online bookstores.
 Spend more time writing books and less time formatting them.

 - Download Mark Book Builder.